 In this tutorial, we will show you how to install PrestaShop on Ubuntu 20.04 LTS.
 For those of you who didn’t know, PrestaShop is an open-source e-commerce solution that allows you to maintain your own online shop.
 Its PrestaShop is 100% free.
 This software is published under the Open Software License (OSL).
 It is written in PHP programming language with support for the MySQL database management system.
 More than 250,000 e-commerce sites run on PrestaShop.
 It supports many different payment gateway systems like PayPal, Google Checkout, etc.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of PrestaShop on Ubuntu 20.04 (Focal Fossa).
-You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian based distribution like Linux Mint.
+I will show you the step-by-step installation of PrestaShop on Ubuntu 20.04 (Focal Fossa).
+You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 Install PrestaShop on Ubuntu 20.04 LTS Focal Fossa